Qetesh/logi-options-plus-mini/README.md

     2024年12月15日 星期日 23时32分33秒 +08 | Starting install of Logi Options+
     ##############################################################

-    Please select the features you want to keep(e.g. 2 6, default is none):
+    Please select the features you want to keep:
     1. analytics:             Shows or hides choice for users to opt in to share app usage and diagnostics data.
     2. flow:                  Shows or hides the Flow feature.
 Default value is Yes
     3. sso:                   Shows or hides ability for users to sign into the app.